John Bowker (baseball): Pittsburgh Pirates (2010–2011)

-Philadelphia Phillies
+Philadelphia Phillies (2011)

+On August 30, 2011, Bowker was traded to the Philadelphia Phillies for a player to be named later or cash.
 Bowker was used almost exclusively as a pinch-hitter with the Phillies.
 He had no hits in 13 at-bats with the Phillies and was left off their postseason roster.
 With the Phillies and Pirates in 2011, Bowker batted .133 with two RBI in 31 games.

 Yomiuri Giants

 On January 10, 2012, Bowker was released by the Phillies in order to pursue a career in Nippon Professional Baseball.
 Three days later, he signed a one-year deal with the Yomiuri Giants.

 He struggled in the regular season, having only .196 batting average, 3 home runs and 10 RBIs.
 But his performance in the Climax Series and Japan Series would be outstanding and were crucial to Giants' both series' Champion.
 Particularly in Japan Series, which included a near-miss of a tie of Japan series record of 6 RBIs in a game (which he had 5) and leading his Team with 7 RBI and 2 Home Runs.
 Despite losing to starting pitcher teammate Tetsuya Utsumi in Japan Series Most Valuable Player award, he was still awarded in Outstanding Player award.